imothee/tmpdisk/README.md

 -----

 TmpDisk installs as a Status Bar application.
 You can use the menu to create new tmpdisks, eject existing tmpdisks and click on a disk to open it in finder.

+As of 1.0.4 you can also run the app from the command line and pass in arguments to create a TmpDisk on startup.

+`open -a /Applications/TmpDisk.app --args -name=TestDisk -size=64`

+Will create a TmpDisk name TestDisk with 64MB space.